supercollider/rfcs/rfcs/0001-make-platform-support-guarantees-explicit.md

 4. not guaranteed supported, not known-to-work platforms and toolchains

 The following information should be clearly documented:
+- these platform and toolchain guarantees themselves
 - (1-3) from the above list
 - any support that is broken between releases
-- the platform and toolchain guarantees themselves
 - the platforms supported by release artifacts

 Support guarantees will be documented in the following places: